pieter-degroote/lab-tests-concepts/UltimateKEYS - Colemak-DH/README.md

 ## Prerequisites (for AutoHotkey v2/v1.1)

-These AutoHotkey scripts are highly customizable editions of UltimateKEYS.
+See `AutoHotkey - README.md` for detailed instructions.
 To work properly, the Windows main/base keyboard layout has to be set to either&nbsp;:

 - **Hausa (Latin - Nigeria)** =&gt; AltGr assigned to UltimateKEYS (best layout, based on US QWERTY).
 - **United States (US)** =&gt; Right Alt assigned to UltimateKEYS (second best layout).